 To us, it's clear why it is important to hire insured and certified vendors for your HOA, but sometimes members of the HOA Board might need some convincing.
 Here are five reasons to consider doing so.

-What to look for in a vendor.
 The following are best practices the Board should consider when hiring outside vendors.
 Remember: Using non-licensed, non-bonded, or uninsured vendors may subject the HOA to financial and legal ramifications if bodily injury or property damage results from vendor bad acts under the contract.

 - Policy Number